Peugeot 2008 SUV review

 In-depth reviews

-Equipment is good, as even entry-level Active Premium trim gets alloy wheels and air conditioning, while the top-spec GT features bigger wheels, heated seats and a larger media screen.
-The 2008 is better value than some more premium rivals, but it’s not the cheapest car of its type – the Renault Captur and Skoda Kamiq cost less, for example.
+Equipment is good, as even entry-level Active trim gets alloy wheels and air conditioning, while the top-spec GT features bigger wheels, heated seats and a larger media screen.
+The 2008 is better value than some more premium rivals, but it’s not the cheapest car of its type – the Renault Captur and Skoda Kamiq cost less, for example, and it’s worth shopping around for great finance deals.

-The Peugeot 2008 is available with petrol or electric power, and we’ve reviewed the all-electric e-2008 version separately.
-Here we’ll focus on the petrol models – there are 99bhp and 128bhp versions of a 1.2-litre engine the brand calls ‘PureTech’, or if you’re looking at a used version you’ll may also encounter a punchier 153bhp versions of the same unit.
-Peugeot even once sold a diesel if you’re looking to cover long distances on a regular basis.
+The Peugeot 2008 is available with petrol or electric power, and we’ve reviewed the all-electric E-2008 version separately.
+Here we’ll focus on the petrol models – there are 99bhp and 128bhp versions of a 1.2-litre engine the brand calls ‘PureTech’, which is used in lots of other cars from parent company Stellantis, including the Peugeot 208, Vauxhall Corsa, Vauxhall Mokka and Citroen C3.
+Peugeot even once sold a diesel version which was good for those looking to cover long distances on a regular basis, but was discontinued before the facelift.

-We reckon the 128bhp petrol is the best choice; fuel economy of around 50mpg is pretty good and it’s powerful enough for most – which is probably why the 153bhp model was discontinued.
+We reckon the 128bhp petrol is the best choice; fuel economy of up to 52mpg is pretty good and it’s powerful enough for most – which is probably why the 153bhp model was discontinued.
 Although all 2008s are front-wheel drive only, there's a clever traction control system available called Advanced Grip Control to help keep you going in slippery conditions.

 Good to drive, with near-class-leading interior quality and an impressive range of powertrains, the Peugeot 2008 is a compelling small SUV.
 Peugeot’s biggest problem is the car’s price, because the less expensive Renault Captur is just as good to drive and almost as pleasant inside, while the Kia Niro has a more user-friendly infotainment setup.